 - Burial flags are provided at no cost.

 - The flag will be presented to the veteran’s next of kin.
 If no claim is made for the flag by the next of kin, it may be given, upon request, to a close friend or associate of the deceased veteran.

 - Additional information can be obtained from the VA’s website.

-Additional Funeral Honors Elements: Depending on available resources and personnel, other elements may be added to the minimum two-person uniformed detail.
-These elements may include a rifle detail, color guard, pallbearers, a caisson and a military flyover.
+Additional funeral honors elements: Depending on available resources and personnel, other elements may be added to the minimum two-person uniformed detail.
+These elements may include a rifle volley, color guard, pallbearers, a caisson and a military flyover.
 Trained volunteers through the Authorized Provider Partnership Program and veteran services organizations may augment the two-person service detail as members of the firing party or color guard.
 They can also serve as pallbearers and assist in other elements of the process.

-Burial at sea: Burial at sea is a means of final disposition of cremated or casketed remains that is performed on U.S. Navy and Coast Guard vessels.
-(The Coast Guard will not normally provide burial at sea for casketed remains).
-Family members are not routinely authorized to be present, especially for the Navy, as the committal ceremony is performed while the ship is deployed.
-The commanding officer of the ship assigned to perform the ceremony will notify the family of the date, time, and longitude and latitude once the committal service has been completed.
-For additional information concerning eligibility and procedures, please refer to Navy Personnel Command or the Coast Guard.
+- Burial at sea: Burial at sea is a means of final disposition of cremated or casketed remains that is performed on U.S. Navy and Coast Guard vessels.
+The Coast Guard will not normally provide burial at sea for casketed remains.
+Family members are not routinely authorized to be present, especially for the Navy, as the committal service is performed while the ship is deployed.
+The commanding officer of the ship assigned to perform the ceremony will notify the family of the date, time and longitude and latitude once the committal service has been completed.
+For additional information concerning eligibility and procedures, refer to Navy Personnel Command or the Coast Guard.

 These details of military funeral honors are intended to honor the service member or veteran’s commitment and sacrifice to their country and provide comfort and gratitude to their families.